Rosina Palmer

-Rosina Martha Hosanah Palmer (27 August 1844 – 16 June 1932) was an Australian opera singer.
-Born in Hobart, she developed a soprano voice early on and accompanied her mother, opera singer Marie Carandini, on tours, singing with her family troupe.
+Rosina Martha Hosanah Palmer (27 August 1844 – 16 June 1932) was an Australian opera singer, who often appeared as Mrs Palmer.
+Born in Hobart, Tasmania, she developed a soprano voice early on and accompanied her mother, opera singer Marie Carandini, on tours, singing with her family troupe.
 Palmer moved to Melbourne with her husband in 1866.
 Although she had a low income, she later became a successful singing teacher.
-Musicologist Thérèse Radic wrote that although she was gifted, Palmer was constrained by her social position as a married woman, as was typical of her contemporaries.
+Musicologist Thérèse Radic wrote that, despite being gifted, Palmer was constrained by her social position as a married woman, as was typical of her contemporaries.